BiblioNexus-Foundation/scripture-editors/packages/platform/README.md

  * @param props.defaultUsj - Initial Scripture data in USJ format.
  * @param props.scrRef - Scripture reference that links the general cursor location of the Scripture.
  * @param props.onScrRefChange - Callback function when the Scripture reference changes in the editor as the cursor moves.
+ * @param props.onSelectionChange - Callback function when the cursor selection changes.
+ * @param props.onUsjChange - Callback function when USJ Scripture data has changed.
  * @param props.options - Options to configure the editor.
- * @param props.onUsjChange - Callback function when USJ Scripture data has changed.
  * @param props.logger - Logger instance.
  * @returns the editor element.
  */